Marvel-Discord/marvel-discord-docs/docs/management/events/bookclub.md

 ### Wrapping up

 There's not too much to wrapping up an edition.
-Just make sure to unpin the messages and update the channel name and description.
+Just make sure to unpin the discussion message and update the channel name and description.

 It's always good to thank everyone for participating in a short message and if it's planned, tease the next edition!
 You can also use the in-built polls feature to let people rank the book.